elnazshadkami/final/README.md

 # "final assignment: Darwinian Evolution-Inspired Growth: A Geometric Vase

-Assignment 2 for Generative AI and Design, VIZA 626 at Texas A&amp;M University (Spring 2025)
+Final assigment for Generative AI and Design, VIZA 626 at Texas A&amp;M University (Spring 2025)

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a id="readme-top"></a>